ivn888/posts-zimmi-cz/content/2015/how-to-use-queue-with-rsync.md

     :::bash
     parallel --verbose convert {} -quality 40% {} ::: *.jpg

 The `parallel` modifies several images per second.
-Uploading these right away seems to be a good idea.
+Uploading these right away seems to be the next step.
 But how do you tell `rsync` to check for modified files every now and then?
 Another for loop mixed with `sleep` would work, but it just doesn't feel right.

 Luckily, there's a [`inotifywait`](http://linux.die.net/man/1/inotifywait) tool capable of watching changes to files and taking actions based on those changes.

     :::bash
-    inotifywait -e close_write -m --format '%f' . \|
+    inotifywait -e close_write -m --format '%f' . | \
     while read file
     do
         echo $file